jantomec/panel_method_3D/README.md

 # panel_method_3D
-This is a 3D air flow analysis program, which uses panel method based on triangular mesh fro calculation.
+This is a 3D air flow analysis program, which uses panel method based on triangular mesh for calculation.

 For now there is only a slovenian version of the program.